List of Weeds characters: Stevie Ray Botwin

-Stevie Ray Botwin (regular character, portrayed by uncredited babies in seasons 5–6, portrayed by Ethan and Gavin Kent in season 7–8)—given the clandestine alias Avi Newman by his mother in season six—is the third son to Nancy Botwin and first son to Esteban Reyes.
+Stevie Ray Botwin (regular character, portrayed by identical twins Wyatt Wolf and Jake (Lincoln) Wolf in seasons 5–6, portrayed by Ethan and Gavin Kent in season 7–8)—given the clandestine alias Avi Newman by his mother in season six—is the third son to Nancy Botwin and first son to Esteban Reyes.
 Under pressure from Pilar, Esteban temporarily disowns his child to protect his political image.
 Andy, under pressure from Nancy, agrees to be the child's adoptive father.
 Following Jewish customs, the child is given a bris during which he is named Stevie Ray Botwin.
 After Nancy and Esteban reconcile, Andy signs a release to legally alter Stevie's birth certificate as a wedding present.

 Stevie lives with his biological father and mother until Nancy flees Ren Mar with her other sons.
 While the Botwins live on the lam, Stevie is cared for by his older brother Shane when not with Nancy.
 Early in season six, Esteban dispatches Cesar and Ignacio to "find his son"; however, the goons allow Nancy to escape.
 Late in season six, at the Detroit airport, Nancy uses "Plan C" to arrange for herself, Stevie, Guillermo and Esteban (who had kidnapped Nancy at a hotel room in Dearborn) to be arrested by the FBI.

 Jill agrees to raise Stevie while Nancy is in jail.
 After being disconnected from his mother for three years, Stevie views Nancy as his aunt and Jill as his mother.
 Jill asks Nancy for permanent custody of Stevie which she immediately refuses.
 Both Nancy and Jill compromise and move in together to raise Stevie.

 In the series finale, Stevie at age 13, portrayed by Mateus Ward, is bar mitzvahed.